The moment AI finishes your app

 Frontend and backend

-The split matters because the browser is hostile territory.
+The split matters because the browser is hostile ground.
 Any code you put in the frontend, any API key you ship to the browser, any database query you "temporarily" run from client-side code — a curious user can see all of it in 10 seconds with Chrome DevTools.
 Anything sensitive belongs on the backend.

 The database